mmcgregor2021/CS180-Project04/README.md

 Represents a reply to a discussion board, or a comment on a reply.
 Tested in the SimpleTester class.
 - Implements Java's Serializable interface

-### Control
-Handles control flow for the project.
-This allows the user to interact with the classes and files using the command line interface.
-We tested this class manually, and using the test cases in the TestCases class.
-Instantiates objects of type:
-- Student
-- Teacher
-- Board
-- Comment

 ### SimpleTester
 Tests some functionality of the Board, Comment and LogInTest classes using print statements.

 ### AccountTester
 Tests the getter and setter methods in both the Student and Teacher classes.

-### LogInTest
-Implements methods used to sign up, log in, and edit and delete accounts.
-Tested in the SimpleTester class.

-### TestCases
-JUnitTests for certain parts of Control--signing up, editing an account, deleting an account, and logging out.